h-arri/ui-library/README.md

-# Getting Started with Create React App
+# UI Component Library

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is being built with `Typescript, React and Storybook`

 ## Available Scripts